wenyaoxue/expensereportutils/journal.md

         </td>
         }
 ```
+* action images, check if makes sense to do action, don't allow if updates
+  * keeping track of num selected and num edited, can't act on select unless 0 edited, if an action will affect 0 don't show
-*
+  * lots of parts
+  * plus ctrl+s ctrl+z on the tr table
 ## NEXT UP
   * duplicate checker, search by ...
-  * search for unreviewed
   * don't reload on post/delete - need to also update search; scroll to spot; other changes - maybe a notification
   * redundant categorisation
   * note cleaner edit / apply to already saved - update all
   * api wait, error messages
-  * are u sure u want to update if none are updated

-  * end to end what needs to be updated when a delete/update happens
+  * end to end what needs to be updated when a delete/update happens - eg make sure summary updates
+  * search year

+## FUTURE FUTURE
   * show/hide search and chart are super slow???
   * user sizable
-  * visualize the reviewed and discount
   * explanations of the search
   * explanations of the transaction format
-  * date year
+  * hover over action items